 St Mary's Church Little Bromley built in 11th century

 Each day we got up early, got fed, and headed out.
-We picked a hunt site, and Chris drove us there.
-We hunted until lunch, and Chris brought us a warm meal in the field.
+We picked a hunt site, and were driven there.
+We hunted until lunch, and the driver brought us a warm meal in the field.
 Get a bite, and then hunt until dark.
 Ten hour hunting days, with Chris taking care of all the details.
 The main goal is to maximize detecting time, and we did just that.
 People ask what kind of sightseeing I did while I was there and the answer is only what I saw while detecting or driving to a detecting location.
-Chris has permission to hunt fields all around Colchester but most are no more than a 15 -20 minute drive.
+The operator has permission to hunt fields all around Colchester but most are no more than a 15 -20 minute drive.
 Many were near old churches, like the one in the picture above.
 The churches were very much the center of life in those days and so being near one is a good bet on there having been activity in the area for thousands of years.

 There are very few rules.
 Rule number one - fill your holes!
 This is a must to keep in good graces with the farmers.
 Keep all your trash to keep it from getting plowed under to be dug again in the future.
 I always hunt with a trash pouch.
 Rule number two - stick to the chosen fields.
-The deal with the farmers means the one whose field you are on gets paid by Chris for you being there.
+The deal with the farmers means the one whose field you are on gets paid by the operator for you being there.
 The next field over, even if you hunted it the day before, if it belongs to a different farmer then do not go there.
 The group decides where to hunt, and once the decision is made, stick with it.
 You can hunt the same fields morning and afternoon, or switch after lunch.
 Rule number three - declare all your finds.
 Some people try and skirt the rules by not declaring their find, so they can keep it immediately, and so they do not have to share a cut with the farmer, if any.
-This is the worst offense of all, and will get you banned for life from Chris operation.
-Chris is a nice guy but the rules are the rules and he has no patience for offenders.
+This is the worst offense of all, and will get you banned for life from the operation.
+The rules are the rules and there is no patience for offenders.

 Lunch in the field - the rains just let up!